How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Running a Facebook ad without testing it is like throwing money at a wall and hoping some of it sticks.
-To get real, repeatable results, you need a smart way to figure out what your audience actually responds to.
+To achieve real, repeatable results, you need a smart way to determine what your audience actually responds to.
 This guide will walk you through a simple method for testing your Facebook ads to find what truly works, lower your costs, and turn your campaigns into predictable revenue streams.

 You’ve probably heard stories of advertisers dropping their cost-per-purchase from $50 to $15 with a single ad tweak.
 That’s not an accident, it’s the direct result of methodical testing.
 The goal isn’t just to get clicks - it's to acquire customers profitably.
 Small changes in your ad’s creative, copy, or audience can have a massive impact on your bottom line.